When my narcissistic ex tried to limit my parenting time by gaslighting my children I knew I had to fight back.

 I advise my clients with narcissistic exes to make sure parenting rights are thoroughly documented, and not to be afraid to involve law enforcement to protect these rights.

-It wasn’t until all charges were ruled unfounded and the police joined me at my children’s schools later that week, the only public place I had access to them, where they explained to the kids that no matter what their dad said they were to be with me on my parenting week, that I was able to bring them home.
+It wasn’t until all charges were ruled unfounded and the police joined her at the children’s schools later that week, the only public place she had access to them, where they explained to the kids that no matter what their dad said they were to be with her on her parenting week, that she was able to bring them home.

 The experience was a snapshot of the harmful effects of children put in the middle during divorce.